What are the most spectacular roads in Turkey?

 Dadaş Geçidi is a high mountain pass at an elevation of 2.357m (7,732ft) above the sea level, located in Erzurum Province in the Eastern Anatolia region of Turkey.

-Tekfur Tepesi is a high mountain pass at an elevation of 3.075m (10,088ft) above sea level, located in Rize Province in the Black Sea region of Turkey.
-It’s one of the highest roads in the country.
+Saç Dağı Geçidi is a high mountain pass at an elevation of 2.207m (7,240ft) above the sea level, located in Ağrı Province at the eastern end of Turkey, near the border with Iran.

 Road to Limni Gölü: Driving the 9.31% Unpaved Track in Turkey